-K. Other Opinion: Furnish any other specific opinion requested by the rating board or BVA remand (i.e., furnish the complete rationale and citation of medical texts or treatise supporting opinion, if medical literature review was undertaken).
+L. Other Opinion: Furnish any other specific opinion requested by the rating board or BVA remand (furnish the complete rationale and citation of medical texts or treatise supporting opinion, if medical literature review was undertaken).
 If the requested opinion is medically not ascertainable on exam or testing please state why.
 If the requested opinion can not be expressed without resorting to speculation or making improbable assumptions say so, and explain why.
 If the opinion asks " ... is it at least as likely as not ... ", fully explain the clinical findings and rationale for the opinion.

-L. Integrated Summary and Conclusions
+M. Integrated Summary and Conclusions

-- Describe changes in psychosocial functional status and quality of life since the last exam (performance in employment or schooling, routine responsibilities of self care, family role functioning, physical health, social/interpersonal relationships, recreation/leisure pursuits). - 2.
-Describe linkage between PTSD symptoms and aforementioned changes in impairment in functional status and quality of life.
-Particularly in cases where a veteran is unemployed, specific details about the effects of PTSD and its symptoms on employment are especially important. - 3.
-If possible, describe extent to which disorders other than PTSD (e.g., substance use disorders) are independently responsible for impairment in psychosocial adjustment and quality of life.
-If this is not possible, explain why (e.g., substance use had onset after PTSD and clearly is a means of coping with PTSD symptoms). - 4.
-If possible, state prognosis for improvement of psychiatric condition and impairments in functional status. - 5.
-Comment on whether veteran is capable of managing his or her financial affairs.
+- Describe changes in psychosocial functional status and quality of life following trauma exposure (performance in employment or schooling, routine responsibilities of self care, family role functioning, physical health, social/interpersonal relationships, recreation/leisure pursuits) - Describe linkage between PTSD symptoms and aforementioned changes in impairment in functional status and quality of life.
+Particularly in cases where a veteran is unemployed, specific details about the effects of PTSD and its symptoms on employment are especially important. - If possible, describe extent to which disorders other than PTSD (e.g., substance use disorders) are independently responsible for impairment in psychosocial adjustment and quality of life.
+If this is not possible, explain why (e.g., substance use had onset after PTSD and clearly is a means of coping with PTSD symptoms). - If possible, describe pre-trauma risk factors or characteristics than may have rendered the veteran vulnerable to developing PTSD subsequent to trauma exposure. - If possible, state prognosis for improvement of psychiatric condition and impairments in functional status. - Comment on whether veteran is capable of managing his or her financial affairs.

-M. Effects of PTSD on Occupational and Social Functioning
+N. Effects of PTSD on Occupational and Social Functioning